tk-yoshimura/LandauDistribution/NumericIntegration/README.md

 ![integrad px](https://github.com/tk-yoshimura/LandauDistribution/blob/main/figures/integrand_px.svg)

+If sin is evaluated here for each cycle, the point of integration can always be positive.

 ![integrate px 2](https://github.com/tk-yoshimura/LandauDistribution/blob/main/figures/integrate_px_2.svg)

-If &lambda; is positive, the integral value is always positive.

 ![integrate px 3](https://github.com/tk-yoshimura/LandauDistribution/blob/main/figures/integrate_px_3.svg)

 Evaluate the peak point of the integrated function.
 It can be seen that t &lt; 1 always.